prometheus2D/Wally/Wally.Core/Default/Projects/Proposals/ExecutableLoopStepsProposal.md

 - [ ] Shared shell and command execution logic is reused, not duplicated.
 - [ ] Keyword-driven step selection is implemented as the standard routing mechanism for JSON loops.
 - [ ] `user_input` is a first-class step kind that pauses the loop and resumes after the user's answer is persisted.
+- [ ] The shared step executor can support WinForms manual stepping and Console resume behavior without a second runtime path.

 ### Should Have

 - [ ] The same executable-step abstraction works in loops and runbooks.
 - [ ] Handler logging is sufficient to debug runtime behavior.
+- [ ] Preview flows are explicitly read-only and cannot mutate execution state.

 ### Success Metrics

 - [ ] A workflow can send a message, route it, and consume it without any always-on mailbox process.
 - [ ] A reviewer can explain the difference between `prompt`, `shell`, `command`, `code`, and `user_input` steps quickly and precisely.
 - [ ] A JSON loop definition can express dynamic branching using keyword-driven step selection without any custom loop engine code.
+- [ ] A reviewer can explain how a typed step participates in pause/resume without relying on hidden UI state.

+---

+## Documentation Exit Strategy

+This proposal is temporary planning material.

+Expected end state after implementation is stable:

+- typed-step behavior is understandable from the shared runtime code, tests, loop definitions, and minimal durable docs
+- loop authors do not need this proposal open to understand ordinary step kinds or resume behavior
+- any still-useful reference material has been folded into durable runtime documentation or authoring guidance
+- this proposal and its task tracker can be archived or removed without losing required operational knowledge

+Implementation is only truly complete when the codebase no longer depends on this proposal as routine explanation.